wild fermented bread

 • Bake at 500 F. for 25 minutes.

-• Carefully remove the bread (noting that any charred parts of parchment will easily rip).
+• Carefully remove the bread (noting that any charred parts of parchment will easily rip so be mindful).
 Remove and discard the parchment and allow the bread to rest on a cooling rack for 2 hours.***

 Notes

-***Resist the urge to cut into the hot bread.
-You'll hear crackling noises and that is a good sign of moisture settling.
+***Resist the urge to cut into the hot bread right away.
+You’ll hear crackling noises when it’s out of the oven – this is a good sign of moisture settling.
 If you cut into the bread too soon the center will be gummy and your hard wok compromised.
-It will still be quite warm after 2 hours.
+It will still be quite warm after 2 hours, so be patient.

 Wrap the bread in a lightweight linen or tea towel when it is still same-day.
-Otherwise store the leftovers in a bread bag or plastic wrap.
+Once it is fully cooled, before the day is done, store leftovers in a bread bag or plastic wrap.

 This is a flexible recipe, it allows for an increase in water weight too, if you think your recipe can handle that.